 Although the cat-eye has fluctuated in size and popularity in the following decades, it always remained a bold choice, emblematic of unconventionality – first worn by women who were ready for a change, no matter the scale.

 Big fan of the feline look?
-The Sunset might just be what you need!
-Get in touch with your wild side (or you know, just enjoy some cool glasses).
+The Nightfall collection might be what you're looking for!
+Get in touch with your wild side (or, you know, just enjoy some cool glasses).